sortecoevo/sortee/content/events.md

 * [Malvika Sharan](https://malvikasharan.github.io/) - Alan Turing Institute

 ### Content submissions are now [open](https://unsw.au1.qualtrics.com/jfe/form/SV_cUPB1c3Y9Gb5JUW)!
-(conference registration coming soon)

 *Content submissions deadline: 1st of June*
+*See below for more details!*
+**conference registration coming soon**

+&nbsp;

 --------------------------------------------------------------------------------------------------------------------

 *Submit proposals for:*

 ### Participatory events:
-[PLEASE SUBMIT YOUR PROPOSALS](https://unsw.au1.qualtrics.com/jfe/form/SV_cUPB1c3Y9Gb5JUW) by the 1st of June.
+[PLEASE SUBMIT YOUR PROPOSALS HERE](https://unsw.au1.qualtrics.com/jfe/form/SV_cUPB1c3Y9Gb5JUW) by the 1st of June.
 We want to facilitate lively exchanges of ideas, and so the following three event types will be the heart of the conference:

 * **Unconferences** - Facilitated discussions of ideas for how to make ecology, evolutionary biology, and related disciplines more open, reliable, and transparent.
 Facilitation involves moderating the conversation with ideas and examples, but there are no formal presentations.